shellspec/shellspec/README.md

                                       [none]          run in the defined order [default] [specfiles]     randomize the order of specfiles
+                                      [examples]      randomize the order of examples (slow) -x, --xtrace                    Run examples with trace mode [default: disabled] Fall back to trace-only mode if BASH_XTRACEFD is not supported.
-                                      [examples]      randomize the order of examples (slow) --dry-run                   Print the formatter output without running any examples [default: disabled]
+    -X, --xtrace-only               Run examples with trace-only mode [default: disabled] --dry-run                   Print the formatter output without running any examples [default: disabled]

   **** Output ****